lbfinkbeiner/Cassandra.linear/cassandralin/README.md

     Windows version of brenda_lib please??

-# expand this as a repo where you plug in parameters and get
-    # a power spectrum
-# write paper
+A. write paper
-# no wiggle, de-wiggle, and dimensionless power spectrum
+B. no wiggle, de-wiggle, and dimensionless power spectrum

-# Expand documentation of the development code!!
+C. Expand documentation of the development code!!

-# Should we re-do the Hnu2 unc emu with a set of 5000 samples?
-# I used 7000 for the test run and now the emu object is huge...
-# In fact, maybe all of the emu's would benefit from smaller sizes,
+# Maybe all of the emu's would benefit from smaller sizes,
 # since we already seem to be in the regime of diminishing returns.
+# That would benefit users who don't want to download 2 GB of emulators...

-# We also need to figure out how to broaden these priors...
+# We also need to figure out how to broaden these priors even further...
 # Mess around with CLASS?
     # On ice until I can get back to a Linux machine.
     # Technically I have a VM on this laptop, but I don't want to